 - Increase your privacy settings: Most social media websites allow you to modify the audiences who can see your profile.
 You could limit who you are sharing your profile with during your case.
 It may also be possible to control how you show up on Google search results.

 - Limit future shared content: You may be tagged in future posts, photos or videos by friends, family members or coworkers.
 Shared content could also put your case at risk.
 Many social media platforms allow you to turn off tagging features.
 You may also want to ask friends and families to avoid mentioning you in posts.

 - Be careful who you add: Practice extra caution before accepting friend requests or followers.
 Avoid accepting invites from people you do not know or trust.

 - Listen to your attorney: Your attorney may advise you on how past and future social media activity could impact your case.
-Our website has more information on how you should treat social media during a personal injury case.
-There are other social media mistakes our blog did not cover.
-An attorney could help you avoid these mistakes.
+Our website also has more information on how you should treat social media during a personal injury case.

 How Can Riddle & Brantley Help After An Accident?